bilgeonceken/jekyll-now/_posts/2018-1-19-way-install-ubuntu-on6qe.md

 ---
 layout: post
-title: hackfest to get ubuntu 16.04 working on my msi pe60 6qe
+title: Way - Hackfest to get ubuntu 16.04 working on my msi pe60 6qe
 ---

 1. use arguments `nomodeset` and `acpi_osi=` when installing